gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 Investing in broad market index funds or exchange-traded funds (ETFs) that track major stock market indices, like the S&P 500, provides instant diversification.
 These funds spread your investment across many different stocks, reducing the impact of poor performance from any individual stock.

 There are multiple index funds industry-wise or top companies.
-Let's say, an index fund specific to the banking industry or index fund or first 250 companies.
+Let's say an index fund specific to the banking industry or an Index fund for the first 250 companies.

-Imagine a basket of different apples, representing various companies.
+Imagine a basket of different apples representing various companies.
 An index fund is like buying that whole basket instead of just one apple.
 It diversifies your investment, spreading risk and making things less bumpy.

 ### 3. Mutual Funds: